 Basis of Presentation

-The accompanying interim unaudited financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America (“GAAP”) for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X of the Exchange Act.
+The accompanying unaudited interim condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America (“GAAP”) for interim financial information and the instructions to Form 10-Q and Article 10 of Regulation S-X of the Exchange Act.
 Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-In the opinion of management, the interim unaudited financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
-They do not include all of the information and footnotes required by GAAP for complete financial statements.
-Therefore, these financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2021, which were included in the Company’s Form 10-K and filed with the SEC on March 23, 2022.
+In the opinion of management, the unaudited interim condensed financial statements reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the balances and results for the periods presented.
+They may not include all of the information and footnotes required by GAAP for complete financial statements.
+Therefore, these financial statements should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2019, which were included in the Company’s Form 10-K and filed with the SEC on March 16, 2020.
 The results of operations for any interim periods are not necessarily indicative of the results that may be expected for the entire fiscal year or any other interim period.

 Use of Estimates

 The Company’s unaudited condensed financial statements include certain amounts that are based on management’s best estimates and judgments.
 The Company’s significant estimates include, but are not limited to, assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Due to the uncertainty inherent in such estimates actual results could differ from those estimates.